GiorgiBeriashvili/cli-timer/README.md

 # Run the release version
 cargo run --release

-# To compile and run in the debug mode and to accept options
+# To compile and run in the debug mode and to print the help information
 cargo run -- -h
 ```